IVBarzev19/GenicKup/README.md

 ## Usage

-> Finding information about historical events
+> Finding information about historical events.

 ## Support

 > You can always contact us on discord - tornado831#2878